colinmccormick/CarND-LaneLines-P1/README.md

 ### Possible improvements to the pipeline

-Lane marker memory.
+**Lane marker memory**.
 In the current pipeline we process each frame independently, with no input/memory from the previous frame.
 That's discarding potentially useful information, since the real lane markers can't be too far from where they were in the previous frame.
 We could potentially keep a running list of the lane marker positions in previous frames and use this to accept/reject estimates of lane marker segments in the current frame.

-Color processing.
+**Color processing**.
 As noted above, we discard color information by grayscaling.
 We could instead implement a simple color-based method by applying the entire pipeline independently to each of the RGB color channels, and then average the resulting lane lines to get the final result.
 This might protect against spurious line markings, particularly if they are mostly one color.
 The drawback is increased processing complexity, and possibly reducing our accuracy with yellow line markers.

-Improved/adaptive edge detection.
+**Improved/adaptive edge detection**.
 The pipeline relies on hard-coded thresholds for the Canny edge detection.
 There are many improvements that can be made to the default implementation of the Canny method (Wikipedia has a [good summary](https://en.wikipedia.org/wiki/Otsu%27s_method)).
 These seem fairly challenging to implement, and with the current example images, the edge detection step doesn't seem to be a problem, so this would be low-priority.

-Modified image masking.
+**Modified image masking**.
 The approach taken in the provided helper function works, but it seems needlessly complex.
 It creates a second (zero-valued) image, fills the polygon defining the lane with a white value, and then uses a bitwise-and function to retain pixel values only in that region.
 I suspect the course designers chose this approach becaues it makes